lokanchung/passion-fruit-theme/README.md

 # Passion Fruit Theme
 ## Code with Passion!!
-This theme is based panda syntax.
+This theme is based on panda syntax.

+Passion Fruit theme is tropical theme color scheme that are consistent and easy on eyes.

 Color palettes:
 * Comments: ![#559955](https://via.placeholder.com/15/559955/000000?text=+) `#559955`